UNA CO-OP Program Employers Information

 How to Hire a UNA CO-OP Student

-Career Planning and Development offers services to assist in developing and promoting your CO-OP opportunity.
-Call the Employer Development Specialist at (256)765-5019 to discuss your cooperative education opportunity and we can help you:
+The Career Center offers services to assist in developing and promoting your CO-OP opportunity.
+Call the Manager of Employer Relations and Experiential Learning at (256)765-5019 to discuss your cooperative education opportunity and we can help you:

 1. Develop the CO-OP position job description.
 The description needs to include the duties and responsibilities relating to student's academic/major program of study as well as any employer requirements.